Coliving UK: Digital Nomad accommodation alternatives to London in UK - 2021

-UK is not London so the “It’s too expensive” is not true for all areas of the country.
-Yes, it’s not super cheap by any means, but many places shown below are several times cheaper to live in that are just a few hours from London.
-Have a look at this guide produced by a native Londoner on coliving accommodation around the UK for Digital Nomads to work from.
-Come and experience some homegrown British culture.
-Starting from as little as £300 a month for your own room.
+United Kingdom is not London, so the “It’s too expensive” is not true for all areas of the country.
+Yes, it’s not super cheap by any means, but many places shown below are several times cheaper to live in that are just a few hours away from London by train.
+Have a look at this guide produced by me, a native Londoner on coliving accommodation around the UK for Digital Nomads.
+Come and experience some homegrown British culture this winter.
+Starting from as little as £350 a month for your own room.

 Below are Coliving UK opportunities for visiting Digital Nomads to England, Scotland, Wales and Northern Ireland.
 Look back regularly as I will update as and when Corna rules change and new places open.